aniket07G/TaskManager/README.md

 ```
 # ⬇️ Download & Try the App

-You can try out the Sudoku app by downloading the APK from the link below:
+You can try out the TaskManager app by downloading the APK from the link below:

 👉 [Download TaskManager APK](https://drive.google.com/file/d/1zsmTFFaA_MmuPyfCQj43EryRi8YBwdea/view?usp=sharing)